What's the difference between Eco, Serviced & Premium Serviced cleaning?

-Your accommodation level of servicing is either Eco or Serviced which is indicated in your proposal and confirmation under the section Service Type.
+Your accommodation level of servicing is either Eco, Serviced or Premium Serviced, which is indicated in your proposal and confirmation under the section Service Type.

 Please note, Eco cleaning requires the accommodation to be left in a clean and tidy condition - see the next FAQ for more information.

 Eco - Fresh Towels and Rubbish Removed every 2nd day (not including Arrival and Departure days); Mid Stay Clean and Linen Change only if guests are staying 7 nights or more.

-Serviced - Full Cleaning every 2nd day including Fresh Towels for each Adult and Child; Garbage Removal; Cleaning of Accommodation; Washing Dishes; Bed Making (linen change every 2nd clean).
+Serviced - Full Clean will occur every 2nd day and includes Fresh Towels for each Adult and Child; Garbage Removal; Cleaning of Accommodation; Washing Dishes; Bed Making; Linen change every 2nd clean (every 4th day).